-The topography atomic model established in MANET network environment locates the nodes into their new coordinates in the determined intervals periodically taking into account the speed and direction information and controls whether if the nodes changing location are within the range of other nodes or not and establishes / removes its connections and allows visual updating of the connections on the screen (Figure 5).
-The fading which may affect the communication in between nodes, the conditions of the physical environment and the time which the message lost on its way have been ignored.
+The topography atomic model established in the MANET network environment locates the nodes into their new coordinates in the determined intervals, periodically taking into account the speed and direction information; checks whether the nodes changing location are within the range of other nodes or not; establishes/removes its connections; and allows visual updating of the connections on the screen (Figure 5).
+The fading that may affect the communication among nodes, the conditions of the physical environment, and the time at which the message was lost on its way have been ignored.